 This vote is advisory, and, therefore, not binding on the Company, the Compensation Committee, or our board of directors.
 However, our board of directors and our Compensation Committee value the opinions of our stockholders and to the extent there is any significant vote against the compensation of our named executive officers, as disclosed in this Proxy Statement, we will consider our stockholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.
-Our stockholders supported a three year frequency for this advisory vote at our 2011 Annual Meeting.
+Our stockholders supported a three-year frequency for this advisory vote at our 2011 Annual Meeting of Stockholders.
 As such, the board of directors has determined that the Company will hold a non-binding advisory vote on the compensation of our named executive officers once every three years.
+At the 2017 Annual Meeting, stockholders will again be asked to recommend a frequency for this advisory vote, as described in Proposal No. 4 below.

 As described in detail under the heading "Executive Compensation-Compensation Discussion and Analysis," our executive compensation program is designed to attract, motivate, and retain the named executive officers, who are critical to our success.
-Please read the Compensation Discussion and Analysis and the accompanying compensation tables beginning on page 9 of this Proxy Statement for additional information about our executive compensation program, including information about the compensation of the named executive officers in 2013.
+Please read the Compensation Discussion and Analysis and the accompanying compensation tables beginning on page 12 of this Proxy Statement for additional information about our executive compensation of the named executive officers in 2016.
 The Compensation Committee reviews our executive compensation program annually to ensure that it achieves the desired goal of aligning our executive compensation structure with the interests of our stockholders and current market practices.